ozalpozqur/altogic-auth-vue3/README.md

 ![Authentication Flow](public/github/auth-flow.png)

 If email verification is disabled, then after step 2, Altogic immediately returns a new session to the user, meaning that steps after step #2 in the above flow are not executed.
 You can easily configure email-based authentication settings from the **App Settings > Authentication** in Altogic Designer.
 One critical parameter you need to specify is the Redirect URL, you can also customize this parameter from **App Settings > Authentication**.
 Finally, you can also customize the email message template from the A**pp Settings > Authentication > Messaget Templates**.
-> For frontend apps that use server-side rendering, the session token needs to be stored in an HTTP cookie so that the client browser and the frontend server can exchange session information.
-Otherwise, the session information can be lost, and the Altogic Client library methods that require a session token can fail.

 ## Prerequisites
 To complete this tutorial, make sure you have installed the following tools and utilities on your local development environment.